Overview of China's labor laws

 - Housing fund.

 Although both employer and employee are obligated to make contributions, it is generally the employer’s responsibility to correctly calculate and withhold the payments for both parties.
-Employer’s obligation to make adequate and timely contributions cannot be alleviated or exempted by reaching mutual agreement with employees.
+Employer’s obligation to make adequate and timely contributions cannot be alleviated or exempted by reaching a mutual agreement with employees.

 The statutory retirement age is 60 for men, 55 for women in management positions, and 50 for women in manufacturing positions.